Graduation ceremony

 Which universities receive the most international students?

-For the tenth consecutive year, University College London was the most popular UK university among international students in absolute terms, enrolling around 15,000 new international students in 2023/24 — 61% of its intake.
+University College London has been the most popular UK university among international students in absolute terms for over a decade.
+It had around 15,000 international students in 2024/25, making up 52% of the total.
 Many universities with the largest numbers of new international students have consistently been among the top destinations for foreign students.
-This is particularly true of many Russell Group universities, 10 of which were part of the top 15 in the 2023/24 academic year.
+This is particularly true of many Russell Group universities, nine of which were part of the top fifteen in the 2024/25 academic year.

-However, some other institutions have experienced very fast growth in international student numbers between 2018/19 and 2023/24, despite not having a long history as top destinations for foreign students.
-Examples include the University of Hertfordshire and BPP University, which completed the top three in 2023/24.
-Between 2018/19 and 2023/24, their share of international students among new entrants increased from 24% to 62%, and from 27% to 68%, respectively.
-This coincides with the introduction of the Graduate visa.
+However, some other institutions have experienced very fast growth in international student numbers between 2018/19 and 2024/25, despite not having a history as top destinations for foreign students.
+Examples include BPP University, the University of Hertfordshire, the University of East London, and Ulster University.
+Their international student numbers increased by more than four times between 2018/19 and 2024/25.

 Table 2